Homemade Baking Powder Recipe

 Your baking powder will only be as good as the ingredients that you put into it, so make sure your baking soda and cream of tartar are fresh.

 Reasons to Make Your Own Baking Powder

 - Aluminum-free.
 It doesn't contain sodium aluminum sulfate, like most store-bought baking powders

 - Corn-free.
-Just leave the corn starch out, or use arrowroot powder in its place, and your baking powder won't contain corn.
-Buy arrowroot on Amazon.
+Just leave the cornstarch out, or use arrowroot powder in its place, and your baking powder won't contain corn.

 - No metallic taste.
 Some people say they can taste the aluminum in commercially-produced baking powder.
 Since there's no aluminum in this recipe, you won't have to worry that your baked goods will come out tasting tinny

 Store-bought baking powder is typically double-acting.
 A second acid in the baking powder reacts when it's heated in the oven.
-If you're looking for a good double-acting baking powder, I recommend the Rumford brand.
+If you're looking for a good double-acting baking powder, we recommend the Rumford brand.
 It's aluminum-free, non-GMO, gluten-free and contains no preservatives or additives.
-It does contain corn starch, however, so it won't work for people with corn allergies.
+It does contain cornstarch, however, so it won't work for people with corn allergies.
 Most grocery stores carry it.
 If you don't see it in the baking section, check the natural foods section.
 It's in a red can.